 Workplace bullying is unwelcomed behavior that creates an unsafe environment for a worker or group of workers.
 Bullying is related to health and safety issues.
 Employers are required to prevent this negative behavior and provide a safe working environment for their employees.
 Employers who fail to prevent these situations at work can be investigated and prosecuted.
 If you have been bullied at work you can file a complaint with the Fair Work Commission to investigate your case, if the behavior persists.

 Workplace harassment is also unwanted behavior that hurts or embarrasses someone on the basis of protected characteristics such as race, gender, ethnicity, age, religion, and so on.
 Harassment laws are basically anti-discrimination laws designed to protect workers from any type of harassment in the workplace.
 These laws are different from bullying or health and safety laws.
-You can file a lawsuit against your employer with the help of a California workplace harassment attorney.
+You can file a lawsuit against your employer with the help of a California workplace harassment lawyer.

 If you have been harassed at work, which means someone is making you feel uncomfortable or makes negative comments about you, your employer should take the necessary steps to correct the situation.
 More than two harassment incidents qualify as workplace harassment.
 Some common examples of harassment at work include: